SumoLogic/sumologic-documentation/docs/integrations/pci-compliance/linux.md

 **Dashboard description:** This dashboard meets PCI Requirements 02, 07, 08 and 10 by monitoring user accounts and services.
 It presents information about user accounts created and deleted, stopped services, running services active services over time, unique services running, and running services, and more.

-**Use case:** Use this dashboard to monitor administrative actions (create, delete users) performed by end users, ensure proper services are running on all systems, detect attempts to change the system time, and verify that critical systems are up and running.You can also monitor excessive failed login attempts to detect attempts to break into the system.
+**Use case.** Use this dashboard to monitor administrative actions (create, delete users) performed by end users, ensure proper services are running on all systems, detect attempts to change the system time, and verify that critical systems are up and running.You can also monitor excessive failed login attempts to detect attempts to break into the system.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/PCI-Compliance-For-Linux/PCI-Compliance-For-Linux-PCI-Req-02-07-08-10-Account-User-System-Monitoring.png')} alt="PCI Compliance for Linux dashboards" />

 ### Login Activity